corepunk-community/faq/README.md

 ### Do I need to do all of the quests immediately?

 No, Corepunk is a bit different in this regard.
 You can skip quests that are out of your way or you don't have the resources to complete, and come back to them later.
-In Alpha 3, you didn't even need to do the main story quest at all.
-That may have changed for Alpha 4 though if there is a mount quest that has pre-requisites.
+You don't even need to do the main story quest if you don't want to, but the XP is very good.

 ### Where can I find this NPC?